The Savoy viewers anxious as the 5-star series ends with COVID-19 lockdown

 “MaryKate is the best thing about the whole show & hotel by a million miles! #TheSavoy’, said another.

-After a shaky start and some unpleasant exchanges between senior staff and their underlings, The Savoy eventually turned into 5-star entertainment for most viewers.
+After a shaky start and some unpleasant exchanges between senior staff and their underlings in episode one, The Savoy eventually turned into 5-star entertainment on ITV.

-For many it was a “shame it is coming to an end tonight”.
+For many it was a “shame it is coming to an end”.

 This has been such a great series so far.
 Shame it is coming to an end tonight. #TheSavoy